syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/Culture-Settings.md

 ---
 layout: post
-title: Culture Settings | WindowsForms | Syncfusion
+title: Culture Settings in Windows-Forms MaskedTextBox Control | Syncfusion
-description: Culture Settings
+description: Learn here all about culture settings feature of Syncfusion Windows Forms MaskedTextBox (MaskedEditBox) control and more.
 platform: WindowsForms
 control: MaskedEditBox
 documentation: ug
 ---
-# Culture Settings
+# Culture Settings in Windows Forms MaskedTextBox (MaskedEditBox)

 This section discusses the culture settings of the MaskedEditBox control.